RodricBr/OffSec-MISC/README.md

 <br>

-> Do not use the following data payloads in a random or unauthorized web application, I do not take any resposibility <br>
+> Do not use the following xss payloads in a random or unauthorized web application, I do not take any resposibility <br>
-> to any person who decide to execute those on random endpoints and parameters, you have been warned!
+> to anyone willing to execute or exploit them on random endpoints and parameters, you have been warned!

 ## XSS Payloads (My personal collection) <br>